-A legal bat is an official softball bat that is no more than 34” in length, no more than 38 oz. in weight, and no greater than 2.25” in diameter at its largest part.
+A legal bat is an official softball bat that isn't more than 34” in length, not more than 38 oz. in weight, and not greater than 2.25” in diameter at its largest part.
 If a player is discovered using a bat that exceeds these dimensions, the umpire will instruct him to remove the bat from play.
-If a player violates the rule a second time, he will be ejected from the game, and his at bat will be ruled a strike out.
+If a player violates the rule a second time, he'll be ejected from the game, and his at bat will be ruled a strike out.

-High performance and/or altered bats at not permitted in games or in batting practice.
+High performance and/or altered bats aren't permitted in games or in batting practice.
 Single wall and composite aluminum bats or wood bats are permitted.

 There is no marked batter’s box.
 A reasonable area will be considered the batter’s box.
 A batter will be called out if he steps on the strike zone mat when hitting a pitch, whether it is hit fair or foul, or if all of his back foot is completely in front of the strike zone mat when he hits the pitch.

 Each batter begins with a 0-1 count, no balls and one strike.
 (An exception is made for a game with three teams where the count starts 1-1.)
 The batter is out on any third strike.
 This includes a foul ball after two strikes.

 A batter must take a full swing at a pitch.
 Bunting or chopping is an out.